Key Points

 OR

-2) Aggregate amount of loan, deposit or specified advance (along with interest) on the date of repayment is Rs.
+2) Aggregate amount of loan, deposit or advance in relation to immovable property on the date of repayment is Rs.
 20000 or more which is held in his own name or jointly with any other person.

 Example: If Mr. X and Mr. Y, both have a joint loan account and they want to repay the loan of Rs.
 25000 then cash repayment is not allowed.